hng/BiomolecularStructures.jl/docs/pdb.md

 ```julia
 get_structure(filename::String)
 ```
-Parses a PDB file and returns a structure PyObject.
+Parses a PDB file and returns a structure Pdb Object.

 *filename* Path/Filename of a PDB file.